chrisdurfee/base/README.md

 ## License

-Base Framework is licensed under the MIT License.
+Base is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact